georgevetticaden/multi-agent-health-insight-system-v2-generated-by-3-amigo-agents-pattern/evaluation/README.md

 dimension_success_rate = passed_dimensions / total_dimensions
 ```

+**Threshold Configuration**: The 0.75 (75%) threshold is defined in `EvaluationConstants.OVERALL_SUCCESS_THRESHOLD` in the evaluator code.
+This means a test case needs a weighted average score of at least 75% to be considered a quality success.

 #### **Overall Suite Scoring**
 The overall evaluation uses:
 - **Average weighted score**: Mean of all test case weighted scores